-Parallel transport and holonomy along loops on curved surfaces are very complicated, which contribute to the difficulty of N-RoSy design.
-For example, as shown in Fig. 5, if γ is the boundary of a surface patch Ω , then the holonomy of γ equals the total curvature on Ω , $\int{\Omega} K$, where K is the Gaussian curvature.
+Parallel transport and holonomy along loops on curved sur-

+faces are very complicated, which contributes to the difficulty of N-RoSy design.
+For example, if γ is the boundary of a surface patch Ω , then the holonomy of γ equals to the total curvature on Ω , $\int{\Omega} K$, where K is the Gaussian curvature.
 Therefore, the parallel transport is path dependent.
-If K is zero everywhere, namely the surface is flat, then parallel transport is path independent.
-The surface global symmetry is extremely easy to analyze.
+If K is zero everywhere, namely, the surface is flat, then parallel Fig. 5: Holonomy vs. transport is path independent.
+The surface curvature.

+global symmetry is extremely easy to analyze.
 Unfortunately, according to the Gauss-Bonnet theorem, the total Gaussian curvature of the surface is a constant $2\pi\chi(S)$, where $\chi(S)$ is the Euler characteristic of the surface.
 If the surface is not of genus one, then its Riemannian metric cannot be flat everywhere.